Apply to Health Information Management

 Apply to PCC angle right

-Term you want to start Apply to Health Info Management Fall 2021 Admission is closed Fall 2022 January 18 – April 22, 2022
+Term you want to start Apply to Health Info Management Fall 2021 Admission is closed Fall 2022 January 18 – June 24, 2022: Deadline Extended!

-All prerequisite classes must be passed with a grade “C” or above.
+Prerequisites can be completed through Summer term 2022.
+All prerequisite classes must be passed with a grade “C” or above before formally being admitted.
 If you have met the core requirements of any of these classes at other colleges, contact email@example.com to have your transcripts unofficially evaluated.

 - WR 121: English Composition